The Purpose of Riposte

 Riposte's Five Values

 Riposte gives you a glimpse into the daily highs and lows of your friends and family.
-You can either support their posts, or there may be times where you think a text message, phone call or face-to-face catch up would be better.
+You can support their posts, or there may be times where you think a text message, phone call or face-to-face catch up would be better.

 Riposte lets you see what's trending by others around you, so you can learn about the experiences of others either similar or different to yourself.